phalcon/documentation/docs/views.md

     string $partialsDir
 ): View
 ```
-Sets a partials subdirectory.
+Sets a partials sub-directory.
 Must be a directory under the views directory.
-Depending on your platform, always add a trailing slash or backslash
+Depending of your platform, always add a trailing slash or backslash

 ```php
 $view->setPartialsDir(